 The importance of a consistent naming convention and recording asset attributes

-There are 2 further discussion points that are vital to align to best practice.
+There are 2 further discussion points that are vital to align to asset management best practice.
 A consistent naming convention is key to delivering complete asset related data.
 An inconsistent approach here makes it difficult to analyse historical failure information.
 Discrepancies often occur here through business acquisition where one business calls an asset one thing and another calls it something different.
 Industry standards ie iSO14224 for oil and gas is an example of a guide that can be used to settle differences that might exist under these circumstances.
 The flexibility of Maximo also allows the use of a tag name where old habits are hard to change.

 Recording asset attributes is also key to future analysis and configuration management.
 These are all configurable and can align with your industry.
 As an example, it is often handy for water authorities to know the material type of an underground pipe , soil type around the pipe and pipe diameter.
 When you go to add a new asset into Maximo, naming conventions and attribute data unique to that asset can all be configured to be auto generated.